stål egenskaper och beläggning av industriknivar

 Tungsten carbide

-Tungsten steel is a composite metal containing mainly tungsten carbide, cobalt carbide, titanium carbide, and more.
+Tungsten carbide is a composite metal containing mainly tungsten carbide, cobalt carbide, titanium carbide, and more.
 Tungsten significantly increases the hardness and heat resistance of the steel, but sharply reduces the impact toughness.
 Forming a tungsten steel product involves pressing a powder into a billet, and then heating in a furnace and sintering to a certain temperature, holding for a certain time, and then cooling to obtain the desired characteristics.
 Tungsten steel has a number of excellent properties such as high hardness, wear resistance, strength and toughness, good heat resistance, and corrosion resistance.

 Ceramic